-“Every company wants to be an employer of choice.
-And employees want to know that someone is looking out for them when they travel,” said Farrell.
-“Duty of care can be a differentiator when it comes to attracting and retaining talent.
-Travel is stressful and anxiety-inducing, and duty of care gives the traveler peace of mind.”
+To be an employer of choice, employees want to know the organization is looking out for them when they travel.
+Travel is stressful and anxiety-inducing, and duty of care gives the traveler peace of mind and can be a differentiator when it comes to attracting and retaining talent.

 Common Misconceptions about Corporate Travel Safety

 It’s a common misconception that companies that travel locally or regionally can put duty of care on the backburner.
-“People think that only massive international travel programs are worthy of a duty of care plan, but that’s not the case,” Farrell says.
-“The most common duty of care issues are health-related challenges with an employee.”
-Whether it is a fire at a hotel, a terrorist threat, or simply a broken ankle, a duty of care plan is beneficial to the traveler and the travel program.
+Duty of care programs help travelers through all types of issues including a fire at a hotel, a terrorist threat, or simply a broken ankle, so they are appropriate for all shapes and sizes of travel programs.